 Step 5 – Boil the peel on the fire – when it reached the boiling point add sugar – if you have crystal sugar – you may add up to 2-3 middle sized cubes, otherwise just use regular granulated sugar about 200 grams.

-Step 6 – When the peel is boiled and the sugar is dissolved you can add the pomelo to the water and cook on small fire until all the water is evaporated, adjust the fire and stir it thoroughly to avoid burning of the tea.
+Step 6 – When the peel is boiled and the sugar is dissolved you can add the pomelo and cook on small fire until all the water is evaporated, adjust the fire and stir it thoroughly to avoid burning of the tea.
 This procedure may take up to 45 minutes.

 Step 7 – Once the water is evaporated, let the pomelo cool down before transferring it to a container.